aneziac/aneziac.github.io/content/posts/cicero-2.md

 +++
-date = '2025-02-24T00:54:19-08:00'
+date = '2023-09-10T17:38:19-08:00'
-draft = true
+draft = false
-title = 'Roman_history2'
+title = 'The attempted coup that nearly toppled the Republic - The Catalinarian Conspiracy (62 BCE)'
 +++

-# The attempted coup that nearly toppled the Republic - The Catalinarian Conspiracy (62 BCE)

 In the last post, we saw how Cicero's prosecution of the Sicilian governor Gaius Verres catapulted him into political stardom.
 This was a huge boost to his career, but it didn't come without making him a few enemies.
 In the next handful of years, Cicero deftly maneuvered his way into being elected praetor, then consul, but built himself a steadily longer list of enemies in the process.